Acoustic monitoring of the gelation of a colloidal suspension: Materials and methods

 \subsection{Rheological measurements}

-In order to have a basis for interpretation of acoustic signals, we performed rheological characterizations by measuring the evolution of the viscoelastic moduli over the gelation process.
+In order to have a basis for interpretation of acoustic signals, we performed rheological characterizations by measuring the evolution of the viscoelastic moduli during the gelation process.
 Experiments are done in a sand-blasted cylindrical Couette geometry (inner radius~$\SI{25}{\milli\meter}$, gap~$\SI{2.5}{\milli\meter}$) with a stress-controlled rheometer (Malvern Kinexus Extra+), at controlled temperature $T=\SI{23}{\celsius}$.

 After loading the suspension and the brine, we monitor the evolution over time of the viscoelastic moduli at an imposed shear amplitude of $\gamma=\SI{0.1}{\percent}$, in order to minimally disturb the gelation process and remain in the linear rheological domain after gelation for all probed frequencies.
-Gelation is slow enough so we can perform measurements at different frequencies: rheometer repeats over time seven steps of frequencies ranging from $\SI{0.1}{\hertz}$ to $\SI{1}{\hertz}$.
+Gelation is slow enough to allow for measurements at different frequencies: rheometer repeats over time seven steps of frequencies ranging from $\SI{0.1}{\hertz}$ to $\SI{1}{\hertz}$.